 Redefining your audience

 Every brand has a target audience.
 However, quite often, it is defined broadly.
-For example, you’ll hear a lot of business use “young professionals” or “mums” as their core target audience.
+For example, you’ll hear a lot of businesses use “young professionals” or “mums” as their core target audience.
 Sometimes it’s more specific like “men who play golf” or “teenage girls who like pop music”.
 Whilst your brand may very well have something to offer these audiences, you’ll have an incredibly hard time engaging them over social media.

 There are hundreds or even thousands of businesses targeting the exact same audience.
 Even if you don’t directly compete with those brands, you’re competing for that audience’s attention, affection and maybe money.